-Sendgrid Integration with Salesforce
+Integrate SendGrid with Salesforce

 Preparation

-To get Salesforce to send emails using Sendgrid, you’ll need to have the following in place:
+To get Salesforce to send emails using SendGrid, you'll need to have the following in place:

 • If you don't already have an account, create one at sendgrid.com